 - Read about NASA Develop's study, that GBF and other partners supported, on how declining water levels effect wetlands.

 - Learn more about Phragmites, an invasive plant that threatens Georgian Bay Wetlands.
-Last year Georgian Bay Forever helped more than 16 communities remove over 8000 kilograms of Phragmites.
+In the summer of 2019, Georgian Bay Forever helped Georgian Bay communities cut 201 Phragmites sites .

 - Support Georgian Bay Forever with your donations to enable us to continue projects that help protect the water.